-Zablocki, O., van Zyl, L., Adriaenssens, E.M., Rubagotti, E., Tuffin, M., Craig Cary, S. & Cowan, D. 2014.
+Zablocki, O., van Zyl, L., Adriaenssens, E.M., Rubagotti, E., Tuffin, M., Cary, S.C. & Cowan, D. 2014.
 Level Diversity of Tailed Phages, Eukaryote-Associated Viruses, and Virophage-Like Elements in the Metaviromes of Antarctic Soils.
 Appl.
 Environ.
-Microbiol., 80(22):6888.
-DOI: 10.1128/AEM.01525-14.
+Microbiol., 80(22):6888. doi: 10.1128/AEM.01525-14.

-In a comprehensive review of climate change impacts in polar region, Royles and Griffiths (2015) describe how moss bank archives provide insights into long term environmental change in the region.
-By looking at moss form and function in these long term deposits, these authors provide a framework in which the potential impact of climate change on Antarctic terrestrial habitats can be assessed.
+In a comprehensive review of climate change impacts in polar region, Royles and Griffiths (2015) describe how moss bank archives provide insights into long-term environmental change in the region.
+By looking at moss form and function in these long-term deposits, these authors provide a framework in which the potential impact of climate change on Antarctic terrestrial habitats can be assessed.

 Royles, J. & Griffiths, H. 2015.
 Invited review: climate change impacts in polar regions: lessons from Antarctic moss bank archives.
-Global Change Biology, 21: 1041-1057 terrestrial non-native species introductions on the Antarctic continent and Peninsula.
+Global Change Biology, 21: 1041-1057

+The current status of biological invasions in terrestrial Antarctica was documented by Hughes et al. (2015), who also look at the capacity to respond to these incursions.
+They provide an up-to-date inventory of known terrestrial non-native species introductions on the Antarctic continent and Peninsula.
 They conclude that practical management action is more likely to succeed with improved co-operation, communication and engagement by nations and industries operating across the region.

-The current status of biological invasions in terrestrial Antarctica was documented by Hughes et al. (2015) who also look at the capacity to respond to these incursions.
-They provide an up- to-date inventory of known

 Hughes, K.A., Perierra, L.R., Molina-Montenegro, M.A. & Convey, P. 2015.
-Biological invasions in terrestrial Antarctica: what is the current status and can we respond.
-Biodiversity Conservation, DOI 10.1007/s10531-015-0896-6

-Herbold et al. (2014) present evidence in aerobiology that challenges the assumption that geographical isolation is an effective barrier to microbial transport.
-However, given the uncertainty with which aerobiological organisms are recruited into existing communities, the ultimate impact of microbial dispersal is difficult to assess.
-Here the authors use molecular genetic approaches to examine microbial communities inhabiting fumarolic soils on Mount Erebus, the southern- most geothermal site on Earth, to evaluate the ecological significance of global-scale microbial dispersal.
+Biological invasions in terrestrial Antarctica: what is the current status and can we respond?
+Biodiversity Conservation, doi: 10.1007/s10531-015-0896-6 given the uncertainty with which aerobiological organisms are recruited into existing communities, the ultimate impact of microbial dispersal is difficult to assess.
+Here the authors use molecular genetic approaches to examine microbial communities inhabiting fumarolic soils on Mount Erebus, the southern-most geothermal site on Earth, to evaluate the ecological significance of global-scale microbial dispersal.
 There, hot, fumarolic soils provide an effective environmental filter to test the viability of organisms that have been distributed via aeolian transport over geological time.
 We find that cosmopolitan thermophiles dominate the surface, whereas endemic Archaea and members of poorly understood Bacterial candidate divisions dominate the immediate subsurface.
-These results imply that aeolian processes readily disperse viable organisms globally, where they are incorporated into pre-existing complex communities of endemic and cosmopolitan taxa.
+These results imply that aeolian processes readily disperse viable organisms globally, where they are incorporated into preexisting complex communities of endemic and cosmopolitan taxa.